hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 ### Zone indexes

-From your brick-saver, when you will want to initiate a communication with a link-local IPv6 address, you will have to tell the operating system the network interface to use to send the packets.
+From your brick-saver, when you want to initiate a communication with a link-local IPv6 address, you will have to tell the operating system the network interface to use to send the packets.
 The reason is because addresses starting with the `FE80::/10` prefix are present on all the networks directly connected to the system.